IRA Structures

 • 6Traditional custodian setups are safer, simpler, and IRS-approved.

-Every few months someone asks me about "checkbook IRAs" for their gold investments.
-Usually they've seen an ad promising "direct control" over their retirement money.
-No custodian telling them what to do.
-No waiting for approvals.
-Just them and their checkbook.
+Let me be straight with you: Every few months someone asks about "checkbook IRAs" for their gold investments.
+Usually it's someone like Dave—a factory supervisor with 30 years of hard work behind him and $600k in savings—who saw an ad promising "direct control" over his retirement money.
+No custodian.
+No waiting.
+Just him and his checkbook.

 It sounds great.
-Here's the problem: for precious metals, checkbook IRAs are a trap.
+Here's the problem: for precious metals, checkbook IRAs are a trap that can cost you everything you've built.
 Let me explain why.

 What Is a Checkbook IRA?

-A "checkbook IRA" (also called an LLC IRA or self-directed IRA LLC) is a structure where your self-directed IRA owns a limited liability company (LLC).
-You're the manager of that LLC, which means you can write checks and make investment decisions directly—without going through a custodian for every transaction.
+A "checkbook IRA" is a structure where your self-directed IRA owns a limited liability company (LLC).
+You manage that LLC, which means you can write checks and make investment decisions without waiting for custodian approval.

-For some investments—like buying rental property or making private loans—this can make sense.
-It streamlines things.
+For some investments—like buying rental property or making private loans—this setup can make sense.
+It speeds things up when you need to close deals fast.

 How the Structure Works